0x280/syscall/README.md

 ## Note

-I did this in < 1h so the code is kinda messy but functional
+I did this in < 1h so the code is kinda messy but functional.
+Threading support is limited, tested on clang and msvc.

 ## Usage